Teo LT

 Since 2006, TEO had been providing digital interactive television services, based on IP technology (IPTV), and digital terrestrial television services since 2008.

-In 2016, The number of TEO broadband Internet accesses increased by 3.4 percent, and reached 404 thousand at the end of the year.
+In 2016, the number of TEO broadband Internet accesses increased by 3.4 percent, and reached 404 thousand at the end of the year.
 Of these, the number of fiber optic Internet accesses grew by 9.3 percent, and reached 246 thousand at the end of the year.

-In February 2017, 1 Teo merged with Omnitel and Baltic Data Center and renamed in Telia Lietuva.
+On 1 February 2017, Teo merged with Omnitel and Baltic Data Center and renamed in Telia Lietuva.
 Teo Omnitel has acquired shares for €220 million.
 After Telia Lietuva, Teo, Omnitel and Baltic Data Center, the company has become the most telecommunications, IT and TV service company in Lithuania.
 The merged company was called Telia Lietuva.

 Telia Lietuva First 2017, the quarter revenue increased by 3.3% to 85.3 million compared to the same period in 2016.
 In December 2017, Telia Lithuania, Bitė Lietuva and Tele2 divided the shares of UAB Mobilieji Mokejimai equally (33.3 percent each).